Ritahchanger/Promptshare/README.md

 - [Contributing](#contributing)

 ## Overview
-PromptShare is a cutting-edge chat system powered by Gemini, designed to facilitate seamless interactions and advanced text processing.
+**PromptShare** is a cutting-edge chat system powered by Gemini, designed to facilitate seamless interactions and advanced text processing.
 Whether it's summarizing text, performing sentiment analysis, extracting keywords, or engaging in real-time conversations with a chatbot, PromptShare has it all!

+**Note:** This project is currently in progress.
+Features and functionalities will be added over time.

 ## Screenshot